Niladri962/Splashs/README.md

 Writing the Java/Kotlin code to control the behavior of the splash screen.
 Setting up timers or delays for displaying the splash screen.
 Transitioning to the main activity after the splash screen duration.

+5. Testing and Debugging:

+Testing the splash screen functionality on various Android devices and screen sizes.
+Debugging common issues such as screen flickering, slow loading, etc.
+Gathering feedback from users and iterating on the design and implementation as needed.